Jaimecclin/cvs-pluging-vscode-ext/README.md

     ![update-conflict](/resources/readme/update-conflict.png "Update repo conflict")

     *** Note ***
     This functionality is only tested in my personal env.
 If you have any problem with it.
 Please report the log to me.
 It would be extremely helpful.
-Thanks a lot. :wink:
+Thanks a lot.

 ### cvs commit